Rothy's: History

+Production

 Rothy's products are made from recycled plastic water bottles and post-consumer recycled materials.
 During the manufacturing process, the water bottles are hot washed and sterilized.
 Chips of plastic are melted down into pellets, stretched into fibers, and given air treatment until they entwine.
 The uppers are knit and then sewn to the sole by hand, paired with recycled foam and rubber soles.